ronaldbosma/blog/content/blog/handling-technical-ids-in-gherkin-with-specflow.md

 ## Refactoring our scenario

-If we look at the scenario again you can see a technical `Guid` is used as an id to identify a person.
+If we look at the scenario again you can see that a technical `Guid` is used as the id to identify a person.

 ```Gherkin
 Given the following people